jasraa/tp/docs/UserGuide.md

 Example of usage:

-`edit savings c/Entertainment i/3 a/300`
+`edit savings c/Salary i/2 a/180 d/Monthly Salary`

 ### Edit Expenses: `edit expense`
 Edit expenses that have been added previously.